HL7-DaVinci/prior-auth/DockerDevSetupGuideForMacOS.md

 ## Prerequisites

 Your computer must have these minimum requirements:
-- Running MacOS

-    > The docker synchronization strategy used by docker-sync in this guide is designed for MacOs use.
-The same configuration will likely not work on Windows as the synchronization strategy used by docker-sync on windows can not handle more than 30 sync files at a time.
-Reference documentaion: https://docker-sync.readthedocs.io/en/latest/advanced/sync-strategies.html#

-    >  If you are using a windows device, refer to the [Production Environement Set Up](DockerProdSetupGuideForMacOS.md) and follow option 1

 - x86_64 (64-bit) or equivalent processor
     * Follow these instructions to verify your machine's compliance: https://www.macobserver.com/tips/how-to/mac-32-bit-64-bit/
 - At least 8 GB of RAM